 - Orthotic therapy to correct imbalances

-You will be encouraged to increase activity as your pain allows during the repair phase.
+We encourage patients to increase activity as their pain subsides during the repair phase.

-Many of the treatments above continue at this stage, but with other treatments added.
-Physical therapy may begin, for instance.
-Functional exercises and activity levels during this phase.
+Many of the treatments listed above continue at this stage with other treatments added.
+For example, we usually increase functional exercises and activity levels during this phase.
 Oftentimes, athletes are able to resume their respective sports here.

 Individualized Treatment is Key

-We individualize our treatment plan to meet each patient’s needs.
-Plans are based on the person’s problem and how far healing has progressed.
+We always individualize our treatment plans to meet each patient’s needs.
+We base the plans on the person’s problem and how far the healing has progressed.

 For example, we’ll treat a 16-year-old track athlete with a sudden onset of low back pain differently than a 55-year-old with a 10-year history of low back pain.

-Our goal is to get the patient back to their job/sport/activities as soon as humanly possible!
+Our goal is to get our patients back to their job/sport/activities as soon as humanly possible!

-Health is a journey, not a destination.
-Getting the best health care will go miles and pay dividends over time.
+Remember that health is a journey, not a destination.
+Therefore, getting the best health care will go miles and pay dividends over time.

 Find Out What We Can Do for You!